fbpx

 Flush by Virginia Woolf

 Flush was an English cocker spaniel who belonged to the nineteenth-century poet Elizabeth Barrett Browning.
 Virginia Woolf learned of him from the love letters Elizabeth wrote to her future husband, fellow poet Robert Browning, and found ‘the figure of their dog made me laugh so, I couldn’t resist making him a Life.’
-The resulting ‘biography’ combines sensuous imaginative description with sharp social comment, and brings Woolf’s unsentimental humour and insight to the fore.
+The resulting ‘biography’ combines sensuous imaginative description with sharp social comment, and brings Woolf’s unsentimental humor and insight to the fore.

 BUY FROM AMAZON OR BOOKSHOP